Nonimmigrant Visa Waivers – Process and Criteria05 Jul 2022

 - The positive or negative effect, if any, of the planned travel on U.S. public interests

-- Evidence of reformation or rehabilitation
+- Whether there is evidence of reformation or rehabilitation

 Waivers may be granted to allow admission to the United States for any legitimate purpose, such as rejoining family, working (where otherwise authorized), visiting family, attending business conferences, and for tourism.
 The Murthy Law Firm has found that, for inadmissibility findings based on criminal acts or acts of fraud / misrepresentation, the amount of time that has passed since the incident occurred tends to be an extremely important factor.